 State and state-sponsored terrorism in Africa: the case of Libya and Sudan

-Bringing the state back into terrorism studies - Blakeley, Ruth
+Bringing the state back into terrorism studies - Blakeley, Ruth.
+European Political Science, Volume 6, Number 3, September 2007.

 Abstract: Orthodox terrorism studies tend to focus on the activities of illiberal non-state actors against the liberal democratic states in the North.
 It thus excludes state terrorism, which is one of a number of repressive tools that great powers from the North have used extensively in the global South in the service of foreign policy objectives.
 I establish the reasons for the absence of state terrorism from orthodox accounts of terrorism and argue that critical-normative approaches could help to overcome this major weakness.

 Employing a discourse analytic approach, this paper examines the silence on state terrorism within the broader terrorism studies literature.
 An analysis of this literature reveals that state terrorism is noticeable mainly for its absence as a subject of systematic academic study.
-Following the textual analysis, the main finding the silence on state terrorism within terrorism studies is subjected to both a first and second order critique.
-A first order or immanent critique uses a discourse's internal contradictions, mistakes and misconceptions to criticise it on its own terms.
-In this case, the absence of state terrorism is criticized for its illogical actor-based definition of terrorism, its politically biased research focus, and its failure to acknowledge the empirical evidence of the extent and nature of state terrorism.
-A second order critique entails reflecting on the broader political and ethical consequences of the representations enabled by the discourse.
 It is argued that the absence of state terrorism from academic discourse functions to promote particular kinds of state hegemonic projects, construct a legitimizing public discourse for foreign and domestic policy, and deflect attention from the terroristic practices of states.
 The exposure and destabilisation of this dominant narrative also opens up critical space for the articulation of alternative and potentially emancipatory forms of knowledge and practice.

-State Terrorism and Taboo: Contemporary Anthropological Perspectives on and Approaches to the Study of State Terrorism - Sluka, Jeff
+State Terrorism and Taboo: Contemporary Anthropological Perspectives on and Approaches to the Study of State Terrorism - Sluka, Jeff.
+Presented at the ISA's 49th ANNUAL CONVENTION, BRIDGING MULTIPLE DIVIDES.

 Abstract: This paper begins by providing an overview of contemporary anthropological perspectives on and approaches to the study of state terrorism.
 The paper then concludes by presenting a power-conflict theory of modern state terrorism fundamentally relating it to three dominant global trends of the past half-century, growing inequality, increasing oppression and human rights abuses, and the massive growth of state power in the world today.